Monday, October 21, 2024

 At the heart of the exhibition is the "Factory" concept, illustrating how creation can flourish through the cooperation of human innovation and natural systems.
 The installation embodies co-creation, where diverse approaches converge to reshape the future of our habitats.
 This living structure engages visitors in a dynamic experience where their movements influence light, subsequently affecting the worms' activity, thus fostering a dialogue between nature and design, continuously reshaping itself.

 As the Pavilion undergoes a curated aging process, the plates gradually develop openings, orchestrating a dynamic interplay of light and shadow.
-At the conclusion of the exhibition, these plates wil be frozen as 'objects of memory; capturing the essence of time and space.
+At the conclusion of the exhibition, these plates will be frozen as 'objects of memory; capturing the essence of time and space.
 Factory 5.0 redefines creation as a collaborative process, inviting reflection on the post-anthropocentric future, where human and non-human collaborators begin to coexist towards a symbiotic future."

 Yes - 210 Styrofoam plates encased in acrylic.